Back to articles

 Based on Consistency

 Culture media are divided into three types; solid medium, semi-solid medium, and liquid medium, based on consistency.
-The percentage of agar used determines the consistency of the medium.
+The percentage of agar used in the culture media determines the consistency of the medium.

 Solid Medium